RadicalLab/call/_posts/2023-10-26-cal-for-participation.md

 <h3>Papers and Panels </h3>
 For paper proposals please submit an abstract of 250-words.
 For panel proposals briefly outline the topic of your discussion, and your suggested panel members and provide a short statement on the relevance of the panel to the conference themes (word count: 250 max).
 Please also provide an additional 50-word biographical statement.

 <h3>Creative Practices and Performances </h3>
 Proposed events or interventions could include readings, music, sonic art, digital art, dance, audio-visual, multimedia, and other artistic performances.
 Proposals should be roughly 2 pages in length.
 Page 1 should provide a description of the performance along with links to any supporting multimedia materials.
 Page 2 should provide a detailed technical overview that clearly states what equipment you need from us and what you can provide yourself.
 Proposals will be assessed for technical feasibility.
-For a full overview of the venue’s technical specifications see here: [https://bit.ly/rhltechspecdoc](https://bit.ly/rhltechspecdoc )
+For a full overview of the venue’s technical specifications see here:  <a href="https://bit.ly/rhltechspecdoc" target="_blank">Technical Specifications</a>

 <h4>Please adhere to the following structure: </h4>
 <h5>Page 1</h5>